sjg20/coreboot/Documentation/technotes/ccb.md

 so versioning is not included.
 In fact, while backwards compatibility should be maintained where possible, it is not stictly necessary, since the CCB struct does not have any meaning outside coreboot and all of the coreboot stages are assumed to be built from the same version of the source code.
+Where this is not the case, care should be taken to make changes in a backwards-compatible way, e.g. by only adding new flags and fields and avoiding any changes to the meaning of existing flags and fields.

 Strictly speaking, changing the settings should be done with a cbfstool built from the same source, although since the CCB will likely change infrequently,